 This recipe is bold and so deeply flavorful.
 And so much better than the bottled variety!

-We don’t eat this dressing that often, but, wow, is this version every good.
+We don’t eat this dressing that often, but, wow, is this version ever good.
 It’s nice on a green leaf salad, but it’s especially good as a dressing on a sandwich.
 Of course, a homemade Reuben sandwich wouldn’t be the same without this dressing.
 And it all comes together in a matter of minutes!
-I think we’ll be eating a lot more Russian dressing from now on!
+We love it on burgers, including our epic Copycat Big Mac.

 The ingredients for this dressing are straightforward, yet are bold.
 Wondering why it’s called Russian Dressing?
 Learn more it’s history here.